frederic-perez/AmE-dictionary/data/dictionary.md

 __moratorium__ _n_ :two::hammer:
 __moray eel__ _n_
 __morbid__ _adj_ :two: __2__ Gruesome.
-__morbidity__ _n_ :three: The relative incidence of a particular disease. _COPD is responsible for considerable morbidity and mortality._ _Conditions such as back pain and arthritis are the biggest cause of morbidity in the UK._
+__morbidity__ _n_ :four: The relative incidence of a particular disease. _COPD is responsible for considerable morbidity and mortality._ _Conditions such as back pain and arthritis are the biggest cause of morbidity in the UK._
 __morcellator__
 __more than meets the eye__
 __moreish__ _adj_ :two::hammer: _Moreish cocktails._